JohnyCoolHD/RetroDisc-System/README.md

 While the game is running, changes are written to a separate writable layer.
 This allows games to run from read-only media while still supporting saves, configuration files and other writable data.

-The original release therefore remains suitable for archival and redistribution.
+The original release therefore remains also suitable for archival.

 ## 💾 Portable Releases